zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: How would you describe what she said?
 That's what she said.
 I said, there are a lot of people who see Scott this way, there are a lot of other people who see Scott that way, I'm going to represent both views, and so she said, you know, what you really need to do is find a way of statistically—

 **ZMD**: No, that's a terrible paraphrase.
-Here, let me bring up my—because in my interview with you, I included a little editor's note of what Kelsey actually said to me afterwards, that wasn't very many words,
+Here, let me bring up my—because in my interview with you, I included a little editor's note of what Kelsey actually said to me afterwards, that wasn't very many words.

 **CM**: Is that necessarily what she said to me?

-**ZMD**: So without casting blame, without—you know, maybe it was her fault for giving a bad interview and not pushing back enough during the fact-check call, but separately from whether how much of it is your fault and how much of it is Kelsey's fault, the thing that was actually printed in _The New York Times_ was not a good paraphrase of Kelsey's views as I understand them. ["Editor's note: when reached for comment, Piper said that she told Metz that she "wasn't a huge fan of 'both sides' journalism, where you just find someone with one opinion and someone with"](https://www.lesswrong.com/posts/oYnwTuxySiaZYDrur/my-interview-with-cade-metz-on-his-reporting-about-slate)—I mean, I don't have to read this whole quote, but like I wrote like I have this paragraph of what Kelsey said to me afterwards, and then like people who read my interview on Twitter kind of making fun of you—
+**ZMD**: So without casting blame, without—you know, maybe it was her fault for giving a bad interview and not pushing back enough during the fact-check call, but separately from whether how much of it is your fault and how much of it is Kelsey's fault, the thing that was actually printed in _The New York Times_ was not a good paraphrase of Kelsey's views as I understand them. ["Editor's note: when reached for comment, Piper said that she told Metz that she "wasn't a huge fan of 'both sides' journalism, where you just find someone with one opinion and someone with"](https://www.lesswrong.com/posts/oYnwTuxySiaZYDrur/my-interview-with-cade-metz-on-his-reporting-about-slate)—I mean, I don't have to read this whole quote, but I have this paragraph of what Kelsey said to me afterwards, and then people who read my interview on Twitter kind of making fun of you—

 **CM**: Of course they are.